 The JA Group decided on the Action Policy for Environmentally Friendly Agriculture in 2024, focusing on reducing chemical fertilizers and chemical pesticides, and reducing greenhouse gases and plastics associated with agricultural production.
 As concrete measures, for example, they have reused food and fishery waste in feed and fertilizer, expanded the use of compost by providing mixed fertilizer containing compost and through other measures, presented "green menus" (systematic proposals) for farmers to reduce environmental load, and decided on a policy to prevent plastic coating of slow-release fertilizers from being discharged to ocean (aiming for zero plastic-coated fertilizer use by 2030).
-Agriculture-welfare collaboration is also promoted, connecting welfare facilities for people with disabilities to agricultural production sites to provide farming opportunities for people with disabilities.
+Agriculture-welfare collaboration is also promoted, connecting welfare facilities for people with disabilities.